Account Search Cart

 0-486-85153-2

-This webpage contains bonus materials for six presidents: John Quincy Adams, John Tyler, Abraham Lincoln, Jimmy Carter, Ronald Wilson Reagan, and Barack Obama.
-One poem by Adams appears below.
-Links provide access to two complete poetry books, a musical score featuring the text of a poem, video and audio clips of poems' recitations, and nine additional poems.
+This webpage contains bonus materials for eight presidents: John Quincy Adams, John Tyler, Millard Fillmore, Abraham Lincoln, Grover Cleveland, Jimmy Carter, Ronald Wilson Reagan, and Barack Obama.
+Poems by Adams, Fillmore, and Cleveland appear below; the selections by Fillmore and Cleveland were added after the publication of Poems by Presidents.
+Links provide access to two complete poetry books, a musical score featuring the text of a poem, video and audio clips of poems’ recitations, and nine additional poems.

 John Quincy Adams